Views of Glacier Peak from the summit.

 Mount Cavanaugh, located in the foothills of the northern Cascades is another low elevation summit that many locals in region would refer to as a dumpster dive.
 Located on private timber land, this mountain is not very popular except with locals and peakbaggers in the region.
-The area is under video surveillance and there is no motorized vehicles allowed on the road.
+The area is under video surveillance and it should be note that the road up to near the summit is open seasonally as of 2020 (thanks Redwic).
 Adding on to the lack of desire of people wanting to do this summit is the constant gun fire that can be heard from a nearby fire range.
 That all being said that doesn't meant Mount Cavanaugh is not a worthy summit to go up.

 In 2009 the whole entire summit of Mount Cavanaugh was logged off which has now opened up incredible views off its summit that would normally be associated with higher mountains in the region.
+It should be noted that the summit in 2020 is now becoming overgrown and the view is starting to fade.
 The summit itself does not look desirable in summer but in winter under a cover of snow this mountain looks a whole lot more desirable and the views off the summit towards Lake Cavanaugh and Glacier Peak are very beautiful.
-I assume that in the next twenty years these will again disappear as the new growth takes over but for now excellent views can be seen from this summer.
+From the pictures I have seen there is starting to be a lot of brush on the top (per Redwic and others).
+Off the road is a 70 foot bushwhack to the true summit (2020)

 Route Up To Mount Cavanaugh